-They need a fair amount of exercise and are deceptively fast.
+The Pomeranian needs a fair amount of exercise and is deceptively fast.

 While a lot of other dogs in the toy group don’t need a lot of exercise, this breed is the exception.
-It’s definitely happy to be a lap dog and to lounge around inside, but it also needs a good amount of time every day to run and play.
+It’s definitely happy to be a lap dog and to lounge around inside, but these dogs also need a good amount of time every day to run and play.

 One thing to watch out for is that this tiny dog is deceptively fast.
 For this reason, you don’t want to drop the leash while you’re walking a Pom, thinking you’ll easily be able to catch up to it should it run away.
 The breed even held the record for “Fastest Dog on Two Legs” for a year.
 If it can win that record on just two legs, imagine how fast it is on all four!

 Ginger’s owners exercise her several times a day in their yard.
 One of the things they’ve done is teach her tricks like this, where she gets her energy out by standing and jumping around on her hind legs.